ellis-matthew4/XDL/README.md

 A dialogue system that uses a simple scripting language based on RenPy, but compiles to a JSON format built for Godot

 NOTE: The JSON format can theoretically be used by any engine, but for now the only one I am officially writing an interpreter for is Godot.

+# IMPORTANT USAGE INFORMATION:
+SukiGD uses a 0.5 second Timer to prevent it from reactivating itself at the end of a dialogue.
+If you use a yield(SukiGD, "done") statement in Godot, you need to make sure that that statement is also on a cooldown timer!
+If you do not do this, SukiGD will crash.

 # Upcoming features: